tsdat/ingest-template-local/README.md

 python3 run_pipeline.py data/inputs --mode dev
 ```

-Will process all the files in the data/inputs folder using the devevelopment configuration.
+Will process all the files in the data/inputs folder using the development configuration.

 ## Running/debugging the pipeline via a unit test